nus-cs2103-AY1920S1/duke/docs/README.md

 Import tasks from an external file
 ## Usage
 Type `import` or `overwrite` to add tasks from an external file to your current task list, or write over your current task list.
+<br /> You can also select these 2 options from a **dropdown menu**.
 ### `import/overwrite` - Import tasks from an external file

 Type `import` to open a file chooser.
-The tasks from this external file will be added on to your existing tasks.
+The tasks from this external file will be added on to your existing tasks. <br />
 Type `overwrite` to open a file chooser.
 The tasks from this file will overwrite your task list.